-Here's the most common complaint about bicep curls: "I feel it in my shoulders more than my arms."
-That's because in a standard curl, the front delts assist by letting your elbows drift forward and upward.
-The drag curl solves that problem by doing the exact opposite — pulling your elbows backward behind your torso so the weight has no choice but to drag straight up your body.
+Here is the most common complaint about bicep curls: "I feel it in my shoulders more than my arms."
+That happens in a standard curl because the front delts assist by letting your elbows drift forward and upward.
+The drag curl solves that problem by doing the exact opposite, pulling your elbows backward behind your torso so the weight has no choice but to drag straight up your body.

 Fair warning: it feels weird the first few times.
 Your brain is wired to curl weights forward.
 Telling it to drag the weight up instead takes a few sets to click.
 Start with a lighter load than you think you need.
 Once the movement pattern is locked in, you'll feel your biceps in a way standard curls rarely produce.

-Drag curl muscles targeted diagram showing biceps brachii long head as the primary mover with brachialis, brachioradialis, and posterior deltoid as secondary muscles during the backward elbow travel
+Drag curl muscles targeted: biceps brachii long head as the primary mover, with brachialis, brachioradialis, and posterior deltoid assisting as the elbows travel backward behind the torso

 Drag curl muscles targeted: the biceps long head does most of the work thanks to the shoulder extension component, with the brachialis and rear delt assisting.